bos/strange-loop-2011/talk/talk.md

 # Our experience with Riak

-Our bindings are sleek and solid, and Riak works well, but it had two fatal shortcomings:
+Our bindings are sleek and solid, and Riak works well, but for our needs, it had two tough shortcomings:

 * At the time, no secondary indices for data

 * Vector clocks are like having a smoke alarm but no fire extinguisher

 So we dropped it.

+(Hoping to use it again at some point.)

 # From Riak to ...